MOSHE & THE ISSUES

 The foundation of any democratic society is the guarantee that each member of society has equal rights.
 Respect for our constitutionally protected rights is our best defense against discrimination and the abuse of power.
 Also, we recognize an intimate connection between our rights as individuals and our responsibilities to our neighbors and the planet.
 The Green Party strives to secure universal and effective recognition and observance of the principles and spirit expressed in the United Nations Universal Declaration of Human Rights as an international standard that all nations must meet.

-Our campaign will fight against any form of discrimination, including race, ethnicity, religion, national origin, disability, age, gender, gender identity, veterans status, or sexual orientation.
+Our campaign will fight against any form of discrimination, including race, ethnicity, religion, national origin, disability, age, gender, gender identity, veteran status, or sexual orientation.
 We must recognize America’s historic sins against the Native American peoples (theft of land, murder, disease, etc.) as well as the Africans brought here as slaves (400+ years of bondage, abuse, and terror).
-Injustices must be compensated for and reparations paid to their descendents until justice is served.
+Injustices must be compensated for and reparations paid to their descendants until justice is served.
 States, in cooperation with the federal government, can decide on the types of reparations including, but not limited to: cash disbursements to descendants (at least one confirmed, traceable ancestor who was enslaved), education scholarships, home down payment grants, new and existing business grants, medical payments or health debt reimbursement, auto loan payoffs, and more.

 We call for the passage of the Equal Rights Amendment, a long overdue constitutional recognition and protection for women.